 “By becoming a parent, you take on this new role in the world,” says Mariam Gates, a teacher who holds a master’s degree from the Harvard Graduate School of Education and is creator of Kid Power Yoga.
 “Someone has become more important than anything else, including you.
 We are wired to make this new person our number-one priority, and it’s hard to see how taking care of yourself increases your ability to care for them.”
 But it does, without a doubt.

 Burnout Can Lead to Depression

 When we’re depleted, our ability to care for others is compromised.
-In one study, a control group of parents of healthy children were compared to a group of parents of chronically ill children.
-36% of parents of sick kids showed clinical burnout symptoms.
-But 20% of the control group showed clinical levels of burnout as well.
-One out of every five parents is suffering from burnout.
+In one study, a control group of parents of healthy children were compared to a group of parents of chronically ill children, and 36 percent of parents of sick kids showed clinical burnout symptoms.
+But 20 percent of the control group showed clinical levels of burnout as well.
+In other words, one out of every five parents is suffering from burnout.
 Consequently, chronic burnout can tax mental health, leading to deeper concerns, like depression.

 Modeling Self-Care for Kids

 Mariam has two kids with her husband, Rolf, a yoga teacher and a former social worker trained in the field of addictions.
 When he doesn’t prioritize self-care, Rolf says, “I experience a lessening in my ability to show up for everything, across the board.
 I have less patience, I have less imagination, and it feels like I have less time.”
 When he takes space for self-care, his time with their children, ages 10 and 13, flows naturally and without effort, he says.

 “It is essential to feel like you have more resources inside than a cup of coffee to draw on,” says Mariam.
 It’s important to model self-care for your kids, especially as they get older: “If they don’t see that I can calm myself and take care of myself, I am not sure what that will mean for their own capacities down the line.”